zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 * Sample databases are not deployed into the MSSQL or PostgreSQL instances at this time.
 * Azure Arc enabled SQL Server assessment report not always visible in Azure Portal
+* MMA Agent on ArcBox-Ubuntu server not deploying properly via policy.